wlsf82/protractor-and-webrtc/README.md

 - Start a new browser in the exact same room where the first browser is (note that a `browser` argument is needed, since this is used in the `forkNewDriverInstance(true)`.
 The `true` argument means that the new browser instance will use the same URL of the base browser).
 - Returns the video element from `browser2` (note that a `browser2` argument is needed and that `browser2.element` is used to locate the element in the second browser).
-- Return the first incoming photo on `browser2` (the same logic of the previous method is applied here).
+- Returns the first incoming photo on `browser2` (the same logic of the previous method is applied here).
 - Return all the incoming photos from `browser2` (the same logic of the previous method is applied here as well).

 Now let's understand the new test cases.

-The first new test case test something that is running in the background, but that is very important to automatically check:
+The first new test case verifies something that is running in the background, but that is very important to automatically check:

 - It opens a second browser in the same room of the first browser and stores it in a variable named as `browser2`.
 - It stores in a variable named as `videoOnBrowser2` the return of the `getVideoElementOnBrowser2` method from the `webrtcSample` Page Object.